Report: Kinlaw, Jets agree to one-year contract in free agency

 Report: Kinlaw, Jets agree to one-year contract in free agency originally appeared on NBC Sports Bay Area

-The defensive tackle has reached an agreement on a one-year contract with the New York Jets, ESPN's Adam Schefter reported Monday night, citing a source.
+The free-agent defensive tackle reached an agreement on a one-year contract with the New York Jets, ESPN's Adam Schefter reported Monday night, citing a source.

 Former 49ers free-agent DT Javon Kinlaw reached agreement on a one-year deal with the New York Jets, per source. pic.twitter.com/ufoQmJ3LyU